Get Free Solar Panel Quotes

 Get started

-The cost for a ground-mounted solar panel system depends on various factors like space, distance, height, and size of the system.
-But, to give you some ideas, here are some rough and ready guides.
+The cost of a ground-mounted solar panel system depends on various factors, such as space, distance, height, and size.
+However, here are some rough and ready guides to give you some ideas.

 But before that, if you want to work out how many panels you need, check out our handy guide.

-• The average three-bedroom house requires approximately 30 to 50 square meters of space for ground-mounted solar panels to meet its energy needs.
+• The average three-bedroom house requires approximately 20 to 30 square meters of space for ground-mounted solar panels to meet its energy needs.

 • Supplement solar panels on the roof of the house.